Uncategorized

 The State of The Art

-There are still some old graybeard Unix guys who swear AI is an over-hyped fad, and they’re not going to use it.
+There are still some old Unix geezers who swear AI is an over-hyped fad.
 Emacs was good enough for Dad and it’s good enough for me, goddammit.

 But I used AI on a major (for me) project, and I’m here to testify that it blows human developers out of the water.
 Using AI, I wrote 30k lines of highly effective code in a couple of weeks or so.
-That was six human months ago, and AI advances in dog-years.
-It would go faster now.
+That was six human months ago, while AI advances in dog-years.
+I’m reliably informed that the project would go even faster now.

-Even today, most of what interns, junior, and mid-level developers do, AI does better, and AI is an order of magnitude faster*.
-(That asterisk is going to do a lot of work here.)
-In the time it takes to explain what you want done to a human, you can write it as a prompt.
-Less, actually, because AI is incredibly good at filling in the gaps in your half-baked prompts.
-You get the code in seconds, but in big projects, the value is not just that it writes code incredibly quickly—there are deeper reasons for its power.
+Even today, almost all of what interns, junior, and mid-level developers do, AI does better, and it’s rapidly squeezing out even the top coders.
+In the time it takes to explain to a human what you want done, you can write it as a prompt.
+Less time, actually.
+A lot less, because AI is incredibly good at inferring what you want and filling in the gaps in your half-baked prompts.
+And the code is written in seconds, along with unit tests, test data, etc.

 While I was typing the forgoing paragraph on Wednesday, a superb developer I know texted me: “I don’t write code anymore.
 I’ve made 30+ PRs since Monday, and I’ve read about 0.1% of the content.”
-This is a guy who is a master at what he does, a hands-on leader of multiple teams at a technologically sophisticated company.
+This wasn’t some idiot—the guy is a master at what he does, a hands-on leader of multiple teams at a technologically sophisticated company.

-Yet because AI is a tool and not a brain (at least for now) you still need people with deep understanding to define the tasks AI executes.
-But I’d call that whiteboard work; it’s not exactly programming.
+Because AI is a tool and not a brain (at least for now) you still need people with deep understanding to define the tasks AI executes.
+What I’d call that whiteboard work; it’s not exactly programming, but it’s definitely not nothing.
+More on this later.

-Management is having a field day—it seems like there is no longer any reason to hire anyone, or even to retain much of your existing coding staff now that AI is in the picture.
-Nine tenths of programming jobs are dead on their feet now—they are only still standing because it takes a while for organizations to catch up and for technology people to learn to use it effectively.
-For my own part, I don’t see why I would ever hand-write another function call in any language.
+Management is having a field day—why should they hire anyone, or even to retain much of the existing coding staff now that AI is in the picture?
+Nine tenths of programming jobs are dead on their feet right now—they are only still standing because it takes a while for organizations to catch up and for technology people to learn to use it effectively.
+For my own part, I don’t see why I would ever hand-write another function call in any language, unless maybe for fun, like doing a crossword puzzle.

 The Tar Pit Revisited